apache/druid/docs/api-reference/lookups-api.md

   ~ under the License.
   -->

-> This document describes the API endpoints to configure, update, retrieve, and manage lookups.
+This document describes the API endpoints to configure, update, retrieve, and manage lookups for Apache Druid.

 ## Configure lookups